 Figure 1.
 The complete distribution of Canada lynx in North America and designated areas of critical habitat.
 Distribution of critical habitat (Unit 1 – Maine) is shown in the lower left.

 Conservation initiatives designed to sustain lynx in Maine must address their unique habitat requirements and life history strategies.
 Lynx co-evolution with snowshoe hare (Lepus americanus) resulted in a number of life history strategies, including long distance dispersal during periods of snowshoe hare decline in order to find suitable habitat and prey.
 Regenerating spruce-fir forest, principal habitat for snowshoe hares, was preferentially utilized by lynx in northern Maine over other forest types (Vashon et al. 2008).
 This habitat becomes suitable for hare and lynx around 10 years post-harvest and may lose its suitability around 40 years post-harvest (Scott et al. 2009; Olsen et al. 2015).
 The ephemeral nature of suitable lynx and hare habitat in Maine suggests a “shifting mosaic” pattern of local habitat occupancy and abandonment (Hagan et al., 2005).
 While lynx populations in Maine (and adjacent New England states) are not contiguous with the western Great Lakes population, they are contiguous with populations of bobcat (Lynx rufus) at the southern extent of their range.
 Bobcats are a distinct species from lynx (Werdelin 1981) and are widespread throughout the contiguous United States and reach their northern extent in Southern Canada.
 The two species will occasionally co-exist and are likely competitors (Aubry et al. 2000; Buskirk et al. 2000).
-Evidence of hybridization between bobcat and Canada lynx has been confirmed in the western Great Lakes population (Schwartz et al. 2004).
+Evidence of hybridization between bobcat and Canada lynx has been confirmed in the western Great Lakes population (Schwartz et al. 2004) and suspected in Northern Maine.
 Our proposed application of genomic approaches will provide valuable information as to the separation and speciation of lynx and bobcat, the factors that influenced it, and the significance relative to future management strategies for both species in Maine.
 Hybridization between these two taxonomically similar species may be a limiting factor to the distribution (Barton 2001) and recovery of Canada lynx.
 Management of hybrids will largely be dependent on the cause (natural or anthropogenic) of the hybridization, and the genetic consequences of hybridizations; two extremes of which may be (1) the widespread genetic introgression or complete admixture of taxa, and (2) hybridization without genetic introgression (Allendorf et al., 2001).The presence of confirmed hybrids (Schwartz et al. 2004) is a novel factor in the population management of both species with potential implications for hunting and trapping of bobcats.
 To the north, Maine lynx also meet neighboring populations in the Canadian provinces of Quebec and New Brunswick.
 The Gaspé Peninsula of Quebec has a lynx population that has sustained a legal fur harvest season for decades, and exhibits dynamics similar to populations in the heart of lynx range in northern Canada.
 Can the New Brunswick or the Gaspé lynx population be a source population for Maine?
 Do lynx within the Northern Appalachian/Acadian Ecoregion represent a metapopulation centered in Eastern Canada?
 If so, strategies focused on maintaining occupancy channels and gene flow across the border will likely be key to sustainability of lynx in Maine.

 Need